MiSTer-devel/mr-fusion/README.md

 A new drive called `MRFUSION` will appear.
 In it is a `Scripts` folder.
 Put any script you want to have available in your MiSTer in this folder.
 It will be copied to your MiSTer's Scripts folder automatically during the installation.

+### Custom WiFi configuration

+You can copy a custom `wpa_supplicant.conf` file in the root of the SD card after flashing the Mr. Fusion image.
+It will automatically be copied to the correct place during the installation of MiSTer.
+This allows you to configure your WiFi credentials before you install MiSTer and thus removes the need to connect a keyboard after installation.

+### Custom Samba configuration

+You can copy a custom `samba.sh` file in the root of the SD card after flashing the Mr. Fusion image.
+It will automatically be copied to the correct place during the installation of MiSTer.
+This allows you to enable Samba before you install and thus removes the need to connect a keyboard to your MiSTer or having to ssh into it.

 ## How is this an improvement to the MiSTer setup process?